top of page

 I finished doing one last bicycle ride around my neighborhood.
 My time working and living in China is coming to an end tomorrow.
 It's been a blast riding Mobikes.
 Some were in great shape, while others had issues, like a wobbly tire or busted brake that I didn’t know about until I was preparing to stop.
 Riding a bicycle in my mid-thirties felt exciting, as when I rode my BMX bike to elementary school.

-Traveling to another country
+Traveling to another - China

 4. Hong Kong